-Juliane Foronda (she/her) is a Filipina-Canadian artist, writer, and researcher.
-Predominantly through object, intervention and text, her practice is invested in notions of radical care, feminist hospitality, and traditions of gathering.
+Juliane Foronda (she/her) is a Filipina-Canadian artist, writer, and researcher whose work is invested in radical care, feminist hospitality, and traditions of gathering.
+A significant aspect of her practice delves into archival and collections research, both within and outside of the Institution.
+Her investment in this work unfolds with her affinity for learning about what people choose to keep close and why, as well as how communities are built, maintained, and preserved.
 Juliane earned her MA in Fine Arts from Listaháskóli Íslands/Iceland University of the Arts, and her BA in Studio Art from the University of Guelph.

 table for two